Skip to main content

 Common Sandbag Clean mistakes

-Letting bag swing away.
+Letting bag swing away from the body.

 Bouncing or using momentum during the Sandbag Clean takes work away from your Glutes and puts your connective tissue at risk.
 Control the weight through the full range — if you can't, lower the load.

-Not using hip drive.
+Not using hip drive to power the movement.

 Losing hip position during the Sandbag Clean shifts the loading pattern away from your Glutes and can compress your lower back.
 Stay planted and let your Glutes do the work.